Born and raised in Cumbria, the green north of England, in a rural area with the beauty of nature, historic buildings

 Leading a community choir throughout 2013 gratefully allowed me to test out my musical arranging skills and reignited my passion for harmonisation and the benefits of singing as a group.

 At the beginning of 2014, I was privileged to be asked to join the The Grace Notes, one of Cornwall’s leading funk soul gospel jazz reggae bands, as a backing vocalist.
 We now focus on gospel, soul and jazz and I also regularly sing lead vocals too.
 Apart from performing all over Cornwall and beyond, this has led to session singing work, gospel singing performances and, hugely, learning more about the music industry as a music professional.

 Another life-goal trip to Tanzania involved me singing in Swahili with a choir in the foothills of Mount Kilimanjaro in 2015, further developing my love for harmonies, nature, culture and learning about the world.

-Currently, I have happily gone back to my green roots and reside with my partner in a beautiful rural location near Truro, Cornwall, UK.
+Currently, I have happily gone back to my green roots and reside with my fiance in a beautiful rural location near Truro, Cornwall, UK.
 I am a lucky recipient of Arts Council funding to develop my creative practice as a jazz singer, writer and arranger.
-I teach singing in my studio, perform and lead singing in care settings, continue to perform with The Grace Notes and as a solo artist and in my jazz duo/trio/quartet.
+I teach singing in my studio, perform and lead singing in care settings, continue to perform with The Grace Notes aswell as a solo artist and in my jazz duo/trio/quartet.
 I am also madly inspired working with other creatives and bringing together my experience of team- and confidence-building, mentoring and group work with my love for nature and singing in my latest venture of Wild Singing workshops.